Updated June 2018

 USAC is required to net or withhold payment to entities in accordance with the Debt Collection Improvement Act (DCIA).
 All contributors, service providers, and applicants are subject to action pertaining to delinquency and the DCIA.
-Actions taken under the DCIA are also commonly called actions under the Red Light Rule.
+Actions taken under the DCIA are also known as actions under the Red Light Rule.

 If an entity is delinquent and in Red Light status, when possible, USAC will apply any disbursement support to the delinquent universal service obligation until the delinquency is cured.
 This may cause partial, full, or multiple disbursement payment(s) to be netted against the delinquent amount, depending on the amount of the disbursement as related to the amount owed.

-Netting of disbursement payments occurs for the High Cost Program, Lifeline Program, Rural Health Care Program, and Service Provider Invoice (SPI) payments in the Schools and Libraries Program.
-USAC does not net against Schools and Libraries Program BEAR payments.
+Netting of disbursement payments occurs for the High Cost Program, Lifeline Program, Rural Health Care Program, and for Service Provider Invoice (SPI) payments in the Schools and Libraries (E-rate) Program.
+USAC does not net against E-rate Program Billed Entity Applicant Reimbursement (BEAR) payments and will withhold payments as discussed further below.

 If an entity is delinquent and in Red Light status, USAC is obligated to withhold payment of universal service disbursements until the debt has been satisfied.
 These types of debt can include: